Natasha Adams is an award winning writer & director from East London.

 Since completing season 3 of ‘Growin' Pains’ she has produced two short films:

 'Infatuation’ - which is currently on Amazon Prime.

-'Time to Collect' - featuring comedian Judi Love was funded by the National Lottery and is due for release in January 2021.
-It recently became a finalist in the LA Independent Film Festival and British Urban Film Festival (BUFF).
+'Time to Collect' - featuring comedian Judi Love was funded by the National Lottery and released in January 2021.
+Also becoming a finalist in the LA Independent Film Festival and British Urban Film Festival (BUFF).

 More recently she has started working on Eastenders as an assistant director.